greggersaurus/LightSwitchCoverWallTitan/README.md

 This was modeled in Blender 2.75a.

 ### 3D Printing
-Used a MakerBot Replicator 2 to produce physical light switch cover.
+A MakerBot Replicator 2 was used to produce physical light switch cover.
 Settings were for highest quality and smallest possible layer height.
 Do not remember other details, other than print time took roughly 8 hours.